TravelSizedLions/kleptool-package-manager/README.md

 - Recovering from expired or missing cached dependencies
 - Extracting and normalizing disjointed project structures, and how such structures affect the implementation of the Neural A*-SMT resolver

-Then, we'll consider how these aspects affect the formulation and initialization of the A*I-SMT distance and heuristic functions.
+Then, we'll consider how these aspects affect the formulation and initialization of the Neural A*-SMT distance and heuristic functions.

-### In God's own English

-I'm building a package manager that straps a smallish neural network to a well-known path-searching algorithm to figure out which versions of dependencies to install when the target versions are such comforting values as `v0.0.1-alpha`, `>=sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, and my personal favorite, `latest`.

-If that sounds absurd, don't worry—it absolutely is—and I'll explain why it's sorely needed, and actually a pretty well-reasoned approach despite it incidentally being made up of exclusively tech buzz-words.

 ### Motivation

+If you're writing

+- A python tool
+- A web or mobile application
+- A .NET or Rust application
-If you're writing a python tool, a web application, a .NET app, or something an unironic PHP-enjoyer would want to write in PHP, you've already got a package ecosystem for that.
-Why would you ever use or need a package management system that explicitly isn't tailored to your language of choice?
+- Or something an unironic PHP-enjoyer would want to write in PHP

+You've already got a package ecosystem for that.
+Why would you ever use or need a package management system that isn't tailored to your language of choice?

 Well…what if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

+An experienced Java developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run scripts for language contexts other than the Java landscape they were born in.

-What if your dependencies are build tools and design tools with release versions numbered by year, or that have a GUI component?
+Well, what if your dependencies are build tools and design tools with release versions numbered by year, or that have a GUI component?
 Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
 What if you don't really have much choice if you want or need to write your software in that limited environment?

-If that's you, then you're probably a hobby developer like me.
+What if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.

+If you've run into this, then you've probably done hobby development at some point in your life.

+You use languages and tools with small, scrappy, dedicated communities that don't have the time or the energy to build CI-CD for their projects, and certainly don't have the capacity to write their own packaging toolset.

-I know this pain from wanting to develop games.
+Personally, I know this pain from wanting to develop games.
 Most game engines come with either limited (and proprietary) dependency management or basically none at all.

+If they do have a way to get and install dependencies:
+- It's not recursive, so it has no concept of transitive dependencies
+- Or if it is, it doesn't handle resolving version constraints on those transitive dependencies
+- Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store

-If they do have a way to get and install dependencies, it's not recursive, and they're locked behind the paywall of an asset store.
-Hell, the situation is so glaringly bad that Godot's otherwise-brilliant GDScript and free asset store refuses to implement namespaces and so every named class in your project, addon or not, is *global.*
+Yet many of these environments have a desparate need for solid dependency resolution.
+For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also has no concept of dependency resolution, so mid-sized projects have one of four options:
+- Manage every dependency and namespace collision themselves
+- Use a tool like Gradle or Maven, which has no official Godot support
+- Eschew dependencies entirely and implement everything their project needs from scratch
+- Or switch to a language binding like C# or Rust with better tooling.

-Because most games are developed by one or two pasty 20-somethings with crappy laptops, a basement, and a dream, a lot of the most useful dependencies end up coming from abandoned or barely maintained projects that don't follow any real standard, let alone have official releases.
+In addition to this, most small-scale projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
+This development contex can't rely on anything most package managers take for granted.

-I think that in reality, these things are more of a symptom for the real problem: the *.wheel keeps getting re-invented for specific languages, when the basic approach is almost always the same for every major package manager: build a public repository for packages, enforce versioning, enforce directory structures, enforce tooling, resolve dependencies with SAT, .lock things in place, and let people run scripts.
+We in the development community have a core problem: the *.wheel keeps getting re-invented for specific languages, when the basic approach is almost always the same for every major package manager:

-But despite that, no-one's sought to actually, *fully* solve the general case, i.e., for all project structures, versioning schemes, and languages.
-Game dev isn't alone in this.
-Any hobby project not tied to a handful of big languages is going to be lacking in the kind of tooling to build a robust, shareable, and replicatable solution.
-The end result is that niche hobby-devs can't cross-pollinate their open source tools and packages with their communities as effectively, and struggle to get team mates for their projects on-boarded.
-Worst of all, young developers eager to experience what it's like to code learn crappy development habits from the communities they engage with.

-We've got some of the most brilliant developers in the world alive today and some of the most sophisticated algorithms to help us solve this problem for everyone.
-Why hasn't a general-purpose package manager broken through into the mainstream?

-Well…I don't know.
-As far as my planning and efforts have gone so far, there's literally no reason why something like that can't exist at this point.
-I mean, for crying out loud guys, someone got [Doom to run on the typescript transpiler.](https://www.youtube.com/watch?v=0mCsluv5FXA&t=7s) I think we can figure out general-purpose package management.

-So let's do it.
+- build a public source for packages to be published
+- enforce versioning on those publishes
+- enforce directory structures
+- enforce tooling
+- resolve dependencies with SAT solvers
+- *.lock resolved versions in place.

+Despite the approach always being the same, no-one's sought to actually, *fully* solve the general case problem of dependency management, i.e., for all project structures, sources, versioning schemes, and languages.
+And as much as the core motivation for this effort started with helping the hobby developer, small-scale projects aren't the only context in which this is an issue.
+Even larger organizations using standardized tools will sink significant portions of their budget re-inventing and maintaining tooling built on top of other-wise standard core infrastructure to meet their individual needs, and this includes for package management and publishing.
+Entire businesses have been built up around the need organizations have to privately store publish artifacts for internal use.
+However, if organizations are given a tool that allows them to use their own remote git repositories as sources for published dependencies, then paying for external package hosting services such as artifactory or GitHub Packages becomes unecessary.
+We don't need artifact stores when remote repositories already exist.

+Both the industry and the individual stand to benefit from a general purpose solution to package management and dependency resolution, one that can handle a complex or non-ideal development environment.
+The benefits that would come from a language and versioning agnostic dependency resolver are numerous:
+- No more need for dedicated package stores
+- No need to re-learn CLIs and tooling when hopping from language to language or project to project
+- Support for semantic version tags when they exist, and other schemes when they don't.
+- Greater precision in resolving exactly which version of which dependencies are needed for each project, down to individual commits if necessary.
+- The capacity to work with and standardize non-standard project layouts in your dependencies

 ## The A* Algorithm